tenxer-roy/buster_analytics/README.md

 ## Dependencies

 Pure Shell: Works out of the box with `bash`, `awk`, and `date`.
 No need for `jq`, Python, or any external library.
+If get error at line 4, install gawk by running `sudo apt-get install -y gawk`
 ---

 ## Notes